 We only use modern, high quality tools and equipment.
 Each student will enjoy using their own set of tools at their own work station while in class.
 Currently we are using Jet 12 x 21 midi lathes with electronic variable speed.
 Every work station is completely outfitted with all the necessary high speed turning tools, measuring and marking tools, lathe accessories, lights and a stool.

-No, not necessarily.
-If you have previous beginner or intermediate experience, you can take any class.
+If you have any previous beginner experience, you can take Advanced Bowl Turning.
 Please read the class descriptions to determine if you have the necessary experience to take a particular class.
 Ultimately, only you can decide which class you feel most comfortable taking.
 If you're not sure, or can't decide, contact us and we will help.

 What kind of wood do you use in your classes?